 In recent years there's been a fairly wide backlash against the use of stock photos in graphic and web design.
 People want more authentic, customized images.

 They don't trust the overly posed, corporate produced photos that are widely available in content libraries online.

 Hence, we've seen a massive rise of hand-drawn illustrations and custom photography turning up on product packaging, websites, posters, book and album covers, and every other corner of the design world.

-Use the links below to explore the program, see student work, and connect live with an academic advisor.
+Click below to learn more or chat live with an admissions advisor.
 We're here to help!